-- 1. Catholic girls Looked after and Catholic girls previously Looked After. - 2.
+- 1. Catholic girls Looked after and Catholic girls previously Looked After with a certificate of Catholic practice. - 2.
 Catholic girls with a certificate of Catholic Practice. - 3.
 Catholic girls without a Certificate of Catholic Practice. - 4.
-Other girls Looked After and previously Looked After. - 5.
-Members of the Catechumenate of a Catholic Church and members of Eastern Christian Churches. - 6.
+Other girls Looked After and previously Looked After. - Members of the Catechumenate of a Catholic Church and members of Eastern Christian Churches. - 6.
 Any other girls.